nikitavoloboev/data/economy/finance.md

 - [hledger](https://github.com/simonmichael/hledger) - Cross-platform accounting software for both power users and folks new to accounting. ([Docs](https://hledger.org/))
 - [Mintable](https://github.com/kevinschaich/mintable) - Automate your personal finances – for free, with no ads, and no data collection.
 - [Awesome Financial Networks](https://github.com/gautier-marti/awesome-financial-networks)
+- [Avera](https://avera.area120.com/) - Financial computation for the future.